 Ethos & heritage

-Quite a new kid on the block and different from the start, founded as it was by a cricket-crazy educationalist, Jack (Boss) Meyer, who undertook to get six Indian princes into English public schools, one of whom found those demands very hard, as h
+Quite a new kid on the block and different from the start, founded as it was by a cricket-crazy educationalist, Jack (Boss) Meyer, who undertook to get six Indian princes into English public schools, one of whom found those demands very hard, as he

 Pastoral care, inclusivity & discipline

 Centre stage here and necessarily so in this big, busy, high-achieving school.
-First port of call for students is their tutor (also for concerned parents), but all are encouraged to find a trusted adult, possibly the spiritual director or counsell
+First port of call for students is their tutor (also for concerned parents), but all are encouraged to find a trusted adult, possibly the spiritual director or counsellor.

 Mobile phone policy